rjanuzi/XFR/README.md

 In order to prepare the dataset of images for the experiments, we need to align the faces in the imagens, crop to a squared size and ensure file type.

-To accomplish this, the script run_align.py can be used.
+To accomplish this, the script **run_align.py** can be used.
 The script uses the **dataset** module to lookup the images and process them.
-The results are placed in the "aligned_images" folder inside the dataset dataset folder.
+The results are placed in the **aligned_images** folder inside of respective the dataset folder following the sabe structure of the **raw** folder (*person_name/imgs*).

+Under the hood, the script uses the [DLIB face detector model](http://dlib.net/python/index.html#dlib_pybind11.cnn_face_detection_model_v1) to identify the faces landmarks and align the images.
+The aligning function was extracted from the [FFHQ Dataset Pre-Processing](https://github.com/NVlabs/ffhq-dataset/blob/master/download_ffhq.py) and transformed into a utilitary function for the project.

 ## Face Segmentation